EduardoZepeda/coffee-bytes-hugo/content/posts/ocr-con-tesseract-python-y-pytesseract/index.en.md

 Another of the most common applications is the transformation of a pdf book into images to text, ideal for transforming old book scans to epub or text files.

+As you can see it is quite useful, I think it is one of the IA applications that will not go away [when the AI bubble crashes](/en/the-rise-and-fall-of-the-ai-bubble/).

 ## Installation of tesseract-ocr

 To perform OCR with Python we will need tesseract, which is the library that handles all the heavy lifting and image processing.